marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

 When you are working with REST calls, you really need a debugger in those cases when you are not sure what the contents of a WordPress object or variable have.
 So Debuggin here is a must.

-But, even tough setting up a debugger in PHP is not an easy tasks, is not that well documented.
+But, even tough setting up a debugger in PHP is an easy task, is not that well documented.
 Specially when you are working with Docker.

-So here are the steps I take to setup debugging when using WordPress inside the [Official Docker Container](https://hub.docker.org/_/wordpress).
+So here are the steps I take to setup debugging when using WordPress inside the [Official WordPress Docker Image](https://hub.docker.org/_/wordpress).

 ## TOC